CinnoxGitHub/VIsitorSampleApp/README.md

 Sync your project with the Gradle files by clicking on the "Sync Now" button or selecting File > Sync Project with Gradle Files.
 Congratulations!
 You have successfully updated the dependencies using JitPack.
 The visitor_sdk library is now included in your Android project.

-## **Step 2: Set Up and Initialization**
+## **Step 2: Set Up and Initialisation**
 1. Open the MainActivity.kt file.

-2. Replace the value of serviceId with your Cinnox service.
+2. Replace the value of serviceId with your CINNOX subdomain.
+(Login to your CINNOX Dashboard.
+Navigate to Administration> Widget> Installation.
+The URL on the right hand side of the Domain row is the subdomain.)
 ```kotlin
 const val serviceId = "xxxx.cinnox.com"
 ```